genericHuman12/Coin-Clicker/README.md

 type of upgrade is called a bank, and you can buy multiple of them.
 Each one gives you 1 cent per second and the price rises the more you buy.
 These are accesed by the button that says "Bank".
 I welcome feedback, so please let me know what you think.
 Thank you for playing and hope you have fun.

 P.S.
-This is a bare bones version and is not very expansive.
-I might upgrade it over time in order to make it more fulfilling and fun.
 In order to play, you need python and an editor that can use pygame, such as VS Code.
 All other files, including pygame, are included.